ComputationalRadiationPhysics/picongpu/docs/COMMIT.md

 - You can run all hooks on all files via `pre-commit run --all-files [--hook-stage manual]`.
 The last argument `--hook-stage manual` includes rather slow additional tests that are run by the CI but are considered too heavy-weight to run before each commit.
-- If a check fails, oftentimes it will automatically apply the fixes (e.g. run `clang-format`).
+- If a check fails, the fixes are often applied automatically (e.g., run `clang-format`).
 If there are no unstaged files, these changes will appear as unstaged changes in your working tree.
 To make the commit pass, you have to `git add` all changed files.
 - In urgent cases, you can skip the checks via `git commit [...] --no-verify`.
 Be aware that similar things will be